Nonnegative curvature, elliptic genus and unbounded Pontryagin numbers: Proofs of the theorems

 \section{Proofs of the theorems}

 We combine the topological and geometric ingredients to prove Theorem \ref{thmquestionsle20}.
-It follows from the modular properties of the elliptic genus that its coefficients span a $(k+1)$-dimensional subspace of $\Omega_{8k}^{\textrm{SO}} \otimes \Q$ respectively of $\Omega_{8k+4}^{\textrm{SO}} \otimes \Q$.
+It follows from the modular properties of the elliptic genus that its coefficients span a $(k+1)$-dimensional subspace of the dual space of $\Omega_{8k}^{\textrm{SO}} \otimes \Q$ and $\Omega_{8k+4}^{\textrm{SO}} \otimes \Q$, respectively.
 For the proof it suffices to show that the remaining linear combinations of Pontryagin numbers are unbounded on our families.

 \begin{proof}[Proof of Theorem \ref{thmquestionsle20} for $k=3$] Let $f: \Omega_{12}^{\textrm{SO}} \otimes \Q \rightarrow \Q$ be a linear combination of Pontryagin numbers that is not contained in the span of the coefficients of the elliptic genus.
-From Thom's work, it is well-known that $\Omega_{12}^{\textrm{SO}} \otimes \Q$ is a three-dimensional $\Q$-vector space and it is simple to check that the linear combination $f$ is given by
+From Thom's work, it is well-known that $\Omega_{12}^{\textrm{SO}} \otimes \Q$ is a three-dimensional $\Q$-vector space.
+Using and it is simple to check that the linear combination $f$ is given by

 Moreover, the coefficients of the elliptic genus in dimension 12 are spanned by the signature and the $\hat{A}$-genus and so we conclude that $\lambda_3 \neq 0$.

 We now evaluate the linear combination $f$ on the family $X^{12}_{c}$.
 We recall that the latter is nonnegatively curved and spin for $c$ even.
 We also note that by mutiplicativity, the elliptic genus vanishes on $X^{12}_{2c}$.
 By Lemma \ref{lemdimtwelve}, we conclude that